 Widely regarded as one of the state's best bullock fattening properties, Nockatunga is located in Queensland's far South West corner, 125 km west of Thargomindah.

 Despite an annual average rainfall of just 234 mm, Nockatunga's ability to grow beef comes from its rich channel country and Mitchell grass plains which cover two thirds of the property.

-As the mighty Thompson and Barcoo Rivers in the North West flood into Cooper Creek during the summer wet season, life giving water inundates Nockatunga's Wilson River and its catchment providing abundant feed for the seasons ahead.
+As the Thompson and Barcoo Rivers in the North West flood into Cooper Creek during the summer wet season, life giving water inundates Nockatunga's Wilson River and its catchment providing abundant feed for the seasons ahead.
 In a good season the property is capable of turning off 10,000 - 12,000 feeder steers/ox with average capacity levels of around 22,000.
 A small breeder herd of 1,500 cows is run on the harder country, whilst the remaining capacity is filled with CPC bred weaners from the North trucked in yearly for replacements.

-Owned by the Hughes family for 120 years prior to being purchased by CPC in 1990, Nockatunga is used to finish bullocks from Isis Downs, Mimong and the Northern Territory stations.
+Nockatunga, acquired by CPC in 1990, is used to finish bullocks from Isis Downs, Mimong and the Northern Territory stations.

 Grown out from weaner age and older, the steers are trucked to coastal abattoirs to be killed for the Asian markets.